Canadian Mathematical Society: Publications

+In April 2024, the CMS launched Math Matters, a weekly newsletters sent to members and subscribers of the Society’s mailing list.
+This newsletter was created to streamline communication by consolidating most updates into one comprehensive weekly edition.
+Math Matters, distributed on Fridays, serves as a platform to keep the mathematical community updated on announcements, calls, submissions, events, job advertisements, and more.

+As of 2025, the CMS is preparing for the launch of its new journal, Canadian Mathematical Communications (CMC), an open-access venue for high-impact papers in all areas of pure and applied mathematics.
+Deep theories and foundational developments often require more space to develop in full, and while these can be the most important works in a field, authors have a limited number of venues available for publication.
+CMC will accept high-quality papers in the 41+ page-range.

+Committees

+The Canadian Mathematical Society operates through a number of specialized committees that support its mission and guide its activities in key areas.
+These committees oversee a wide range of functions, including research, education, publications, equity and diversity, outreach, and competitions.
+Notable examples include the Research Committee, the Education Committee, and the Committee on Women in Mathematics.
+Each committee is composed of mathematicians from across Canada who contribute their expertise to help shape policy, plan events, evaluate programs, and promote excellence in mathematics.
+The committees play a vital role in ensuring the CMS remains responsive to the needs of the mathematical community and aligned with its strategic goals.

 Student Committee

 The Canadian Mathematical Society's Student Committee (Studc) was formed in 1999.
 Studc aims to bring together French and English Canadian graduate and undergraduate mathematics students through research and networking events and publication opportunities.
 Studc manages and publishes Notes from the Margin, a magazine-style publication devoted to publishing accessible research-based content in addition to opinion pieces, news articles, open problems that are of interest to the mathematical community, and brainteaser puzzles.

 Conferences

 CMS Meetings

 CMS organizes two bilingual Meetings each year: the CMS Winter Meeting is normally held during the first weekend of December and the CMS Summer Meeting during the first weekend of June.
 Each Meeting takes place over the course of 3 days, with 2 days of pre-meeting activities.
 This includes the executive meeting, board of directors meeting, group development luncheon and mini-courses.

 CMS Meetings are among the biggest mathematical events in Canada, bringing together over 800 of the most respected researchers, educators, post-doctorates and students in mathematics and related fields from around the world.
-The includes many scientific sessions and plenary, prize and public lectures.
+The meetings include many scientific sessions and plenary, prize and public lectures.